5/6/2025

 Analyst, Deutsche Bank

 Hi, guys.
-Thanks for asking the question.
+Thanks for letting me ask a question.
 Lots of good stuff on the year as a whole.
-I want to just get a little shorter term of my first question.
-For the second quarter guide, buy-in markets versus the roughly up 6% overall, which markets are growing above that or below that or if you want to talk kind of in absolute terms and what's the reasons behind those drivers?
+I want to just get a little shorter term with my first question.
+For the second quarter guide, buy-in markets versus the roughly up 6% overall, which markets are growing above that or below that?
+Or if you want to talk kind of in absolute terms, what's the reasons behind those drivers?
 Buy-in market, please.

 speaker